d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Examining Prolog messages
 ═════════════════════════

-  Messages emitted by the embedded Prolog are redirected by `sweep' to a dedicated Emacs buffer.
-By default, the `sweep' messages buffer is named `*sweep Messages*'.
-To instruct `sweep' to use another buffer name instead, type `M-x customize-option RET sweeprolog-messages-buffer-name RET' and set the option to a suitable value.
+  Messages emitted by the embedded Prolog are redirected by Sweep to a dedicated Emacs buffer.
+By default, the Sweep messages buffer is named `*sweep Messages*'.
+To instruct Sweep to use another buffer name instead, type `M-x customize-option RET sweeprolog-messages-buffer-name RET' and set the option to a suitable value.

-  The `sweep' messages buffer uses the minor mode `compilation-minor-mode', which allows for jumping to source locations indicated in errors and warning directly from the corresponding message in the `sweep' messages buffer.
+  The Sweep messages buffer uses the minor mode `compilation-minor-mode', which allows for jumping to source locations indicated in errors and warning directly from the corresponding message in the Sweep messages buffer.
 For more information about the features enabled by `compilation-minor-mode', see [Compilation Mode in the Emacs manual].

-  `sweep' includes the command `sweeprolog-view-messages' for quickly switching to the `sweep' messages buffer.
+  Sweep includes the command `sweeprolog-view-messages' for quickly switching to the Sweep messages buffer.
 This command is bound by default in `sweeprolog-prefix-map' to the `e' key (see Quick access to sweep commands).